 Traditions

-Founded in 1865, Cornell is the only Ivy League institution to be designated a land grant university.
+Founded in 1865, Cornell is the only Ivy League institution to be designated a land-grant university.
 And it is full of traditions, some just plain fun and some a little quirky.
-Check out our students’ “unofficial” running list of Cornell traditions, 161 Things to Do Before Graduation, or a few of our favorites below that continue to create lifetime memories for Cornelians, both past and present.

 Dragon Day

 Every year around St. Patrick's Day, an enormous dragon created by first-year architecture students parades across the campus.
-Accompanied by architecture students in outrageous costumes and heckled by rival engineering students, the dragon lumbers to the Arts Quad to, historically, be consumed by a huge bonfire.
-This 100-year rite of spring is one of Cornell's best-known traditions.
+Accompanied by architecture students in outrageous costumes and heckled by rival engineering students, the dragon lumbers to the Arts Quad where it is slain.
+This rite of spring is one of Cornell's best-known traditions and has been for over a century.

 Ice Hockey

 Big Red ice hockey is one of Cornell’s most treasured spectator sports.
 Learn the Lynah Rink cheers and you’re good to go.
-Wait until you see the costumes of “Dave the Zamboni Guy” as he preps the ice for every home game!
+Wait until you see the Zamboni driver's costumes as he preps the ice for home games!

 Slope Day

-This annual celebration of the last day of classes includes music, entertainment, camaraderie, and lots of fun.
+This annual celebration of the last day of classes takes over beautiful Libe Slope and includes music, entertainment, camaraderie, and lots of fun.

 Cornelliana